jbock-java/jbock/README.md

 #### Custom mappers

-Let `X` be a class or interface, with no declared type variables.
+Let `X` be a class or interface, with no direct type variables.
 A <em>mapper class</em> for `X` is any class that implements `Function<String, X>`.

 Here's a mapper for `Integer`: